Gruyere Scalloped Potatoes

 Can I use 2% milk instead?
 What about skim?

 Technically, yes, you can use another type of milk other than whole.
-Whole milk creates the creamiest sauce, so I really do recommend using whole milk if you can.
+Whole milk creates the creamiest sauce, so I recommend using whole milk if you can.

 Can I substitute dried thyme instead of fresh thyme?